 The Illumination of High Rock Tower

-Centerboard is actively working to make High Rock Tower a model of public safety and venue for community gatherings, a weather beacon, a historical attraction for visitors and tourists, a stellar observatory and neighborhood landmark, and a pleasant colorful public art installation that can be seen and enjoyed for miles.
-That is what we plan for High Rock Tower and Observatory through The Light Campaign.
+Centerboard is actively worked to make High Rock Tower a model of public safety and venue for community gatherings, a weather beacon, a historical attraction for visitors and tourists, a stellar observatory and neighborhood landmark, and a pleasant colorful public art installation that can be seen and enjoyed for miles.
+That was our plan for High Rock Tower and Observatory through The Light Campaign.

-Uniquely serving our mission to revitalize communities by investing in their people and places, Centerboard’s Light Campaign to Illuminate High Rock Tower and Observatory has already attracted The Boston Foundation’s attention and support, and is now available for partnership from our own neighbors in the Greater Lynn community.
-We need your support to get all four sides lit, and keep them that way year round!
+Uniquely serving our mission to revitalize communities by investing in their people and places, Centerboard’s Light Campaign to Illuminate High Rock Tower and Observatory attracted The Boston Foundation’s attention and support, and is now available for partnership from our own neighbors in the Greater Lynn community.
+Thank you for your support in successfully keeping this High Rock lit year round!

 A big thank you to our sponsors and supporters!